 We named this place “Blossom House” from a scripture in the Bible we find very encouraging.

 “May there be abundance of grain in the land; may it wave on the tops of the mountains, may its fruit be like Lebanon; and may people blossom in the cities like the grass of the field."
 Psalm 72:16 NRSV

-Survivors move into this house primarily because violence has been done against them.
+Survivors being served by Restore corps need allies because violence has been done against them.
 “Cities” have a reputation for that – violence, crime, and selfishness – but, here, we believe people can blossom in the cities.
 We invite these survivors not just into this home, but also into a new story of blossoming in the city.